9 Space-Savvy Chevy Express Camper Builds You Can Actually Copy

 Silver Bullet Chevy Express Van Build

 Blackhawk and Madi created one of the most gorgeous and equipped DIY Chevy Express Van conversions out there.
-The floorplan is ingenious, as it allows you to use both the bed and couch at the same time.
+The floor plan is ingenious, as it allows you to use both the bed and the couch at the same time.
 The interior has a very modern and snug Scandi style.
 On board, there’s everything you need to live the van life full-time.

 On the left hand side of the camper van, there’s a decent-sized kitchenette with a sink and fridge.
 The couple decided to create a counter space that’s as big as possible, so the sink is the only fixed piece of equipment, but they can attach their camp stove to it when they need to.